Why You Need to Embrace Single Motherhood

 I will do anything for my children.
 Even days when I feel run down, I get up and work hard.
 There were days when I didn't want to do it anymore.
 Those days I knew it was my depression that was getting the best of me.
 I dreaded picking myself up and going to work.
 Today I'm in a totally different mindset.
 I am a single mom.
 My children are young, but they can see that mama is raising them alone.

 I want them to see me getting up and logging on for work with the most positive attitude.
 I need my kids to see and understand that if you work, you will earn a stable income.
-They are not defined by their situation based on statistics.
+You are not defined by your situation based on statistics.
 Now is the time for rediscovery.
 Starting over and finding what you love, what inspires you, and drives you.
 Change how you think about single motherhood from a negative thing to a positive one.
 You are in control of your own happiness and can't no one tell you otherwise.

-If I don't take care of me, who will?
-My biggest ah-ha moment was when I realize what kind of childhood my children would remember when they got older.
-I didn't want them to look back and remember mom immobilized in bed for days, in the same t-shirt and leggings depressed about being a single mom.
+If you don't take care of yourself, who will?
+Your biggest ah-ha moment is when you sit back and realize what kind of childhood your children will remember when they got older.
+You don't want them to look back and remember mom immobilized in bed for days, in the same t-shirt and leggings depressed about being a single mom.

 Take charge of your own happiness.
-Go to yoga because it gives me the opportunity to refresh and peace of mind I crave.
-It's something amazing about taking a day to myself to see a movie alone or just getting my nails done.
-If I feel better on the inside, I look better on the outside.
-I want my babes to remember the best versions of me!
+Go to yoga because it gives you the opportunity to refresh and recharge.
+It's something amazing about taking a day to yourself to regroup.
+If you feel better on the inside, you'll look better on the outside.
+You want your kids to remember the best versions of you!

 I Don't Stress The BS Anymore